interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 This tutorial describes how to:

 1. Configure and start `moneyd` to connect to an ILP router on the testnet
-2. Send value to a [payment pointer](https://interledger.org/rfcs/0026-payment-pointers/) on the testnet
+2. Send value in XRP to a [payment pointer](https://interledger.org/rfcs/0026-payment-pointers/) on the testnet

 ## Before you begin
 For this tutorial you will need to: